 Additional & auxiliary systems

 Auto-armor in civilian hands - or serving in combat engineering roles - can equip a wide assortment of tools, such as jackhammers, riveters, powered torque wrenches, and power saws.
 Power sockets embedded in the manipulators of the auto-armor can provide electricity for attachments which require it, though this reduces the suit's operational time based on load.
 Auxiliary life support, heat shielding, insulation, parachutes, and other add-ons are easily bolted into the space-frame for exotic environmental conditions.
 Auto-armor sometimes sees use in search and rescue operations, and these units typically include heavy lifting gear, forced entry tools, and saddles for carrying passengers.
+The HC-1 "Meantwig" Hazardous Condition Auto-Armor and "Ixulova Tun" Amphibious Assault Auto-Armor feature fully-enclosed life support systems to allow their users to operate at high altitude and below water, respectively.
+These have the added benefit of protecting their users from airborne contaminants, including the dreaded Billowing Hate.

 - "Ixulova Tun" Amphibious Assault Auto-Armor